Wirecloud/wirecloud/docs/source/admin.rst

         $ sudo apt-get install python-psycopg2

-Now you have to creating the project Database
+Now you have to create the project Database.

 .. admonition:: Note

     We assume that your user has superadmin permissions in PostgreSQL.
 Usually this means that you have to login as the postgres user (i.e. $ su postgres).

-The PostgreSQL database and user is created with these instructions:
+The PostgreSQL database and user can be created with these instructions:

 .. code-block:: bash